jgrodziski/talltale/README.md

 # Talltale

-Talltale is a Clojure library that generates fake data, useful for prototyping or load testing.
+Talltale is a Clojure(Script) library that generates fake data, useful for prototyping or load testing.
 Can be used with [clojure.spec](https://clojure.org/guides/spec) for instance.

 Talltale provides traditional Clojure's functions that generates values but also [test.check](https://github.com/clojure/test.check)/[clojure.spec](https://clojure.org/guides/spec) generators (with -gen suffix).